 2.2 Fixed Payments

-Fixed Payment Dates: Each Applicable Payment Date and (if not an Applicable Payment Date) the
+Fixed Payment Dates: Each Applicable Payment Date and (if not an Applicable Payment Date) the date on which the Applicable Class B Interest is purchased pursuant to the auction procedure set out in Section 3.03 (b) of the Series Asset LLC Agreement.
+Disposition Date.

 Fixed Amount [subject to Section 2.5(b)]:

-(a) on each Applicable Payment Date (other than the Series Final Distribution Date), the Monies Received .
+(a) on each Applicable Payment Date (other than the Series Final Distribution Date or, if applicable, the Disposition Date), the lesser of: (i) the Monies Received and (ii) the Floating Amount for such Applicable Payment Date.

-(b) on the Series Final Distribution Date
+(b) on the Series Final Distribution Date or, if applicable, the Disposition Date::

+(A) In the event that the Monies Received exceed the Estimated Value, an amount equal to the Monies Received less the Equity Investment.

-In the event that the Monies Received are less than the Notional Amount, an amount equal to the Monies Received.
+(B)(A) In the event that the Monies Received are less than the Notional Amount, an amount equal to the Monies Received.

-In the event that the Monies Received are equal to or exceed the Notional Amount , an amount equal to the Notional Amount.
+(C)(B) In the event that the Monies Received are equal to or exceed the Notional Amount and are less than or equal to the Estimated Value, an amount equal to the Notional Amount.

 2.3 Floating Payments